A guide for spiritual seekers, leaders, and companions

 Vocation and agency: the decisive summons into purposeful mission—leadership born from responding to a call.

-Example: Leading a ministry or community project that has “kingdom” meaning
+Example: Leading a ministry or community project that has “kingdom” / “making the world a better place”, meaning

 Seeking: Productive purpose, calling, identity integrated with meaningful work - vocation/ministry/mission